-Suitable habitat for the Golden Sun Moth includes native temperate grasslands, and open grassy woodlands where the ground layer is dominated by wallaby grass (DEC 2007).
+Suitable habitat for the Golden Sun Moth includes native temperate grassland and open grassy woodlands dominated by wallaby grass (DEC 2007).
 While previous studies suggested that the species prefers grasslands which have a greater than 40% coverage of wallaby grass over a given area (O'Dwyer & Attiwill 1999), more recent studies show a broader tolerance for other species compositions, including degraded grasslands dominated by exotic Chilean Needlegrass (Nassella neesiana) (Braby & Dunford 2006; Gibson 2006; Gilmore et al. 2008).

 Sites supporting Golden Sun Moth populations have generally been subject to light grazing.
-A number of populations occur in paddocks alongside where sheep and cattle graze.
+A number of populations occur in paddocks alongside sheep and cattle grazing.
 These sites have not undergone extensive pasture improvement or fertiliser usage and contain areas of primary Wallaby Grass cover.
-These sites can often be found in the corners of paddocks or areas along fence lines and gateways.
-There is considerable potential for populations to occur on private lands and sites with a low intensity grazing history (DEC 2007).
+These sites can often be found in the corners of paddocks or areas along fence lines and gateways (DEC 2007).

 Sloping sites (at 3º or less), particularly those with a northerly aspect, are well-represented in extant populations and indicate a preferred site characteristic, although a number of populations are known from flat sites (DEC 2007).